OSGeo/OSGeoLive-doc/doc/quickstart/gpsprune_quickstart.rst

 Gpsies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Finally, let's download another track from the same area.
+We can also use an online service to download another track from the same area.
 We can use the menu command :menuselection:`Online --> Get Gpsies tracks` to search for tracks on the website gpsies.com.
 Again, we get a list of matching entries, and we can select one to view the description.

 .. image:: /images/projects/gpsprune/gpsprune_gpsieslist.png